 Our Team is Growing

-Our Software Engineering group welcomes new Software Engineers Dan Guerrera from UCONN School of Engineering, and Laura Eberhard from XOS Corporation.
+In August, our Software Engineering group welcomes new Software Engineers Dan Guerrera from UCONN School of Engineering, and Laura Eberhard from XOS Corporation.
 For their first task, Dan and Laura will be developing software for a Multifunction Cockpit Display Project.